yushh-theanalyst/hacker-news-sql-analysis/README.md

 8. Top 3 posts are in a completely different league from rank 4 onwards
 9. Most "consistent" authors still have unpredictable score ranges
 10. Reliability rank reveals km as the most dependable viral author

+## Statistical Analysis
+14. Mean vs Median — central tendency
+15. Standard deviation — spread of scores
+16. Percentile distribution
+17. Correlation between score and comments
+18. Outlier detection using IQR method

+## Key Findings

+The data tells a clear story — Hacker News is a brutally competitive platform where going viral is extremely rare.

+Mean score is 13.7 but median is just 2 — meaning the average is completely distorted by a handful of extreme posts like Stephen Hawking's death announcement (6015 upvotes).
+The typical post gets just 2 upvotes.

+Standard deviation of 59.79 is 4x bigger than the mean itself — confirming massive inequality in post performance.
+Most posts cluster at the bottom while a tiny minority explodes to thousands of upvotes.

+Percentile breakdown makes this even clearer:
+- 75% of all posts score below 4
+- Top 10% starts at just 17 upvotes
+- Top 1% starts at 256 upvotes

+Score and comment count show a strong correlation of 0.78 — viral posts attract both upvotes and discussion simultaneously.
+Post quality likely drives both at once.

+Outlier detection using the IQR method reveals the upper fence sits at just 8.5 — so technically any post scoring above 8 is an outlier.
+14% of posts qualify, confirming Hacker News follows a classic Power Law distribution where a small minority captures almost all the attention.